RADAR-base/radarpipeline/README.md

     $ git checkout dev
     ```

 -   Create a [virtual environment](https://virtualenv.pypa.io/en/latest/installation.html) and activate it.
+The instructions here use `virtualenv` but feel free to use any python virtual environment manager of your choice.

     -   Install the virtualenv package: